taverntesting/taverntesting.github.io/documentation.md

     the paho-mqtt library.
 Note that some brokers will kick client off after 60 seconds by default (eg VerneMQ), so you might need to lower this if you are kicked off frequently.
-  - `timeout`: How long to try and connect to the MQTT broker before giving up.
+  - `timeout`: How many seconds to try and connect to the MQTT broker before giving up.
     This is not passed through to paho-mqtt, it is implemented in Tavern.
-    Defaults to 1 (second).
+    Defaults to 1.
-- `tls`: Controls TLS connections - at the time of writing this only has one key that can be used to enable TLS.
+- `tls`: Controls TLS connection - in future this will support .
   - `enable`: Enable TLS connection with broker.
-If enabled, Tavern essentially just calls `Client.tls_enable()`.
+If enabled, Tavern currently just calls `Client.tls_enable()`.
 - `auth`: Passed through to `Client.username_pw_set`.
   - `username`: Username to connect to broker with.